Determination of Magnetic Symmetries by Convergent Beam Electron Diffraction: Electron diffraction at electric and magnetic potentials

 where $e$ is the elementary charge, $\boldsymbol{A}=(\boldsymbol{A}_\bot,A_z)$ the vector potential, and $\Phi$ the scalar potential.
 Spatial arguments of potentials and envelope wave function have been omitted in order to simplify the notation.
 The vector potential is fixed by the Coulomb gauge in the following considerations and generally leads to effects several orders of magnitude smaller than the diffraction due to the scalar potential.
 As a consequence of the large wave vector of the fast-beam electrons, one may further simplify the above equation by neglecting in-plane vector-potential terms containing $\boldsymbol{A}_{\bot}$.

 The symmetries of the solution of the above equation in the absence of the vector potential, $\boldsymbol{A} = 0$, have been exploited for structural symmetry determination using CBED based on the following argument.
 A CBED pattern corresponds to the absolute square of the electron wave function in the far field behind the object (coordinates $\boldsymbol{k}_\perp=\left(k_x,k_y\right)^\mathrm{T}$).
 Therefore, the CBED discs appear at integer multiples of unit vectors of the crystal's reciprocal lattice according to Bragg's law, see Fig.\ \ref{fig:CBED rays}.
 The electron wave function, on the other hand, inherits symmetries from the paraxial Hamiltonian $\hat{H}_\bot$ and hence symmetries of the electric scattering potential $\Phi$, which leads to a direct relationship between symmetries of the latter and those of the CBED pattern~\cite{Bird1989}.
-Given the similar mathematical structure of the above equation with and without magnetic vector potential, this reasoning may be also adopted to derive the relationship between CBED pattern symmetries and magnetic point-group symmetries with the important extension that we need to include time-reversal symmetry.
+Given the similar mathematical structure of the above equation with and without magnetic vector potential, this reasoning may be also adopted to derive the relationship between CBED pattern symmetries and magnetic point-group symmetries.
+Because of the additional sign change of the magnetic vector potential upon time-reversal, the latter has to be included in the symmetry considerations, when considering CBED on magnetic materials.

-The structure of Eq.\ (\ref{eq:hhplNeelGaus}) corresponds to a two-di\-men\-sio\-nal time-dependent Schr\"odinger equation, i.e., a $\left(2+1\right)$-dimensional theory, with $z$ and the paraxial Hamiltonian $\hat{H}_{\bot}$ taking the place of the time coordinate and the usual Hamiltonian, respectively~\cite{Berry(1971), Gratias(1983)}.
+The structure of Eq.\ (\ref{eq:hhplNeelGaus}) corresponds to a two-di\-men\-sio\-nal time-dependent Schr\"odinger equation, i.e., a $\left(2+1\right)$-dimensional theory, with $z$ and the paraxial Hamiltonian $\hat{H}_{\bot}$ taking the place of the time coordinate and the usual Hamiltonian, respectively~\cite{Berry1971, Gratias1983}.
 In the following, we will take advantage of this analogy, allowing for a substantial portion of the time-dependent Schr\"odinger equation's properties and solutions to be transferred to paraxial scattering.

 The full solution of the paraxial equation (\ref{eq:hhplNeelGaus}) for a given initial wave at the entrance plane $z_0$ of the slab can be formally obtained as

 where $Z$ denotes the $z$-ordering directive in analogy to Dyson's time-ordering directive and $\hat{K}(z,z_{0})$ is the $z$-evolution operator (or propagator) corresponding to the time-evolution operator.
 The intensity $I(\boldsymbol{k}_{\bot})$ recorded in a CBED pattern is obtained by applying the propagator to the wave function, i.e., the convergent probe beam, in reciprocal space,